UCATSC: Uncertainty-Aware Constrained Traffic Signal Control Under Vision-Based Partial Observability: Acknowledgment

-The authors gratefully acknowledges the Python open-source ecosystem and the developers of libraries that supported this research, including NumPy, Pandas, SciPy, Matplotlib, OpenCV, and the Ultralytics YOLO framework.
-These tools were used solely as supporting infrastructure for numerical computation, computer vision, and visualization.
+The authors gratefully acknowledge the open-source software used for computation, traffic simulation, computer vision, data processing, and visualization, including SUMO, NumPy, Pandas, SciPy, Matplotlib, OpenCV, and the Ultralytics YOLO framework.

-The authors also thanks the broader open-source community for making robust and well-documented software resources publicly available.